 Plant Selection.

-All plans selections, native and adaptive will be in compliance with the City of Sedona approved Plant List.
+All plant selections, native and adaptive, will be in compliance with the City of Sedona Approved Plant List.
 They will be drought tolerant, low-water use species.
-A summary chart indicating conformance to the percentage of native to adaptive plants will be listed on the final Landscape plan.
-All plantlife will be provided with an automatic, underground irrigation system that is to be deactivated within a 4-5 year period or when plants are established (see the Landscape Plan).
-Plant selection will be made based on functional and aesthetic determinants as stated above.
+A summary chart indicating conformance to the percentage of native to adaptive plants will be listed on the final Landscape Plan.
+An automatic, underground irrigation system that is to be deactivated within a 4-5 year period, or when plants are established (see the Landscape Plan), will be installed.

-Outdoor Spaces.
+12. Outdoor Spaces

-A large open pool terrace and courtyard will preserve an oasis effect characteristic of the former Plant Nursery and a remaining character trait of the CFA-5.
-This terrace is for Lodging Guest use only.
-Terraces at the Café, Coffee Shop and Restaurant provide casual outdoor seating and are for public use.
-A shaded rest stop with water fountain is proposed adjacent to the mass transit stop on the Trail Link.
+A large depressed, open pool terrace and courtyard will preserve an oasis effect that is characteristic of the former Plant Nursery and an imageable character trait of the CFA-5.
+A proposed 4- to 7-foot depression into grade will be part of the 3-story height abatement and screen adjacent neighbors from ambient noise and lights in the pool area.
+It is intended for Lodging Guest use only.
+Terraces at the Public Plaza, Café, Coffee Shop and Restaurant provide casual outdoor seating and are for public use.
+The Public Plaza forms a shaded gathering area and rest stop along the trail link, with historic display, benches, a water fountain, a bike rack and public rest rooms.
+It is an integral part of the public transit plaza.

-Project Signage.
+13. Project Signage

 Project monument signage, on-site directional/regulatory signage and tenant signage will comply with the Sedona Sign Code, SLDC Article 11.
 Materials and details will be compatible with the architectural theme of the project.
+The monument sign has been designed as an integral part of the Public Plaza.
 A Sign Plan will be developed and presented as part of a future submittal.

-Public Art.
+14. Public Art

-It is the Owners' intention that art pieces be integrated and displayed throughout the project for tenant and public enjoyment.
-At a minimum it will conform to the requirements of Art in Public Spaces, SLDC Article 18.
+It is the Owners' intention that art pieces by both local and internationally renowned artists be integrated and displayed throughout the project for tenant, guest and public enjoyment.
+The Public Plaza will be the site of most art pieces, however other locations throughout the site will be chosen for their passive and contemplative quality.
+At a minimum the art component will conform to the requirements of Art in Public Spaces, SLDC Article 18.

-10. Grading and Drainage.
+15. Grading and Drainage